Man, 97, reported missing and at risk

-State Police are searching for a 97-year-old man who they say is missing and at risk.
+ELIZABETHTOWN, Pa.
+(WHTM) – State police are searching for a 97-year-old man who they say is missing and at risk.

-Herschel Carico, 97, was last seen near Masonic Drive in Elizabethtown, Lancaster County around 9 a.m.
+Herschel Carico, 97, was last seen near Masonic Drive in Elizabethtown around 9 a.m.
 Wednesday.

-Carico is described as a white male who is 5’6” and 120lbs.
+Carico is described as a white male who is 5’6” tall and 120 pounds.
 He is bald with white hair on the sides.

-Police say Carico drives a 2009 maroon Dodge Charger with PA registration JPV4308.
+Police say Carico drives a 2009 maroon Dodge Charger with Pennsylvania registration JPV4308.

 According to police, Carico may be confused and at special risk of harm or injury.